Be captivated by the magnitude of this 8th-century monument

 Stay: Three Nights: Shanghai, Fairmont Peace HotelDaily :

 This morning, be joined by a local guide for an orientation tour through downtown Shanghai.
-Stop at the Oriental Pearl Tower and take an elevator to the viewing deck, where you will delight in panoramic views of the city.
-Standing at 468 metres high, it is one of the city’s tallest buildings and is brightly lit in different LED sequences at night.
+Stop at the 88-story Jin Mao Tower and take an elevator to the viewing deck, where you will delight in panoramic views of the city.
+Standing at 420 meters high, this tower is one of the tallest buildings in China and renowned throughout the country.
 After lunch visit an authentic local silk factory for an insight into the history of Chinese silk manufacturing.
 This evening, after dinner at your leisure, enjoy premium seating at a thrilling acrobatic show.Daily :

 Choose your activity this morning.
 Perhaps cruise the Huangpu River through the heart of the city, then explore Yu Garden and enjoy a traditional Chinese tea ceremony.
 Regarded as one of the most lavish gardens in China, Yu Garden was built over a period of 20 years by Pan Yunduan who wanted to impress his father, a high-ranking official in the Ming Dynasty.
 Following your tour, sit down to a dim sum lunch.
 Alternatively, you may prefer to take part in a hands-on cooking class, during which you will learn how to make Shanghai dumplings.
 Your final option is a full day excursion to Jinxi, an ancient water town.
 Although only an hour from bustling Shanghai, Jinxi is worlds away in pace and serenity.
 Wandering through the covered corridors along the Jinxi River, you’ll discover ancient bridges arching over the town’s many water alleys.
 Enjoy lunch at a local restaurant and time at leisure before returning to the city.
 This evening, savour a special Farewell Dinner.